Yoga For Beginners: Ashtanga Yoga

 11. The Nervous System Calms

 Ashtanga is a moving meditation based on breathing and precision.
-The intense series concludes with Savasana, where your body will soak all the physical and mental feats.
-It's here that the body will easily move into "Rest and Digest" mode, since the mind is calm and the body is prepared for stillness.
+The intense series concludes with Savasana, where your body will combine all physical and mental feats.
+It's here that the body will easily move into "rest and digest" mode; when the mind is calm and the body is prepared for stillness.

 12. Supports in Bone Formation

-A study released in the Journal of Sports Science & Medicine in 2015 showed that the 8-month practice of two weekly sessions of Ashtanga-based yoga has a slightly beneficial impact on bone development in middle-aged, premenopausal women.
+A randomized controlled study released in the Journal of Sports Science & Medicine in 2015 showed that eight-month practice of two weekly sessions of Ashtanga-based yoga has a slight beneficial impact on bone development in middle-aged, premenopausal women.

 13. Reduces the Lower Back Discomfort